SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 ***

-"Fluttershy, we need to talk, about Pinkie," Rainbow says.
+"Fluttershy, we need to talk… about Pinkie," Rainbow says.

 *Me?*

 "What about Pinkie?"

-"You're too attached to her, you spend more time with her than us."
+"You don't have a life outside of her, we're concerned for you."

 *I like spending time with Fluttershy…*